 This directive can only be used as the first term of a source file.
-It declares the file to be a module file, defining a module named Module and exporting the predicates of PublicList.
-PublicList is a list of predicate indicators (name/arity or name//arity pairs) or operator declarations using the format op(Precedence, Type, Name).
+It declares the file to be a module file, defining a module named Module.
+Note that a module name is an atom.
+The module exports the predicates of PublicList.
+PublicList is a list of predicate indicators (name/arity or name/arity pairs) or operator declarations using the format op(Precedence, Type, Name).
 Operators defined in the export list are available inside the module as well as to modules importing this module.
-See also section 4.23.
+See also section 4.24.